Most enterprise-level organizations expect a strategy for SEO before the fiscal year begins.

 By including the above three in your strategy, it will help you to get buy-in from finance for headcount and the costs associated with the added costs.

-A complete strategy that encompasses all of the latest SEO strategies, as well as organizational team growth and improvements, will provide a holistic view into the role SEO plays within the organization resulting in overall growth for the business.
+A complete strategy that encompasses all of the latest SEO strategies, as well as organizational team growth and improvements, will provide a holistic view of the role SEO plays within the organization resulting in overall growth for the business.